Volunteer opportunities with Petersfield’s Shine Radio

-Join our volunteer team to learn new skills and have fun making great local radio.
+Join our award-winning team to learn new skills and have fun making great local radio.

 local stories & local voices

 We must get plastic out of our oceans now.
 And one local 12 year old is doing something about it.

 Petersfield Remembers.
 Hear today’s open-air service from The Square and the ceremony that took place at the War Memorial.
 The service is led by the Reverend Canon Will Hughes of St Peter’s Church with readings from Commander Clive Lewis, Chairman of Petersfield Royal British Legion.

 Local naturists held a sell-out private dinner upstairs at the Folly Wine bar.
 The forty fleshy guests attended the event organised by British Naturism.
 Shine Radio was there.

 Chairman of the Petersfield Orchestra, Steve Bartholomew reveals details of their upcoming concert and how the orchestra has survived during the lockdowns.

 Local footballers have been raising money for Children in Need with a walk around the Petersfield Area.
 Shine Radio’s Jo Gray met them at a pit stop.